 The IRS is not known for being particularly reasonable.
 What seems logical to the IRS makes CPAs and business owners lose their hair.
 In the case of the LLC, however, the IRS has acted suspiciously helpful.
 A California husband and wife LLC can choose to be treated either as a single member LLC or multi-member LLC so long as they note as much in their operating agreement.
 You can only make the choice once, and it is permanent.
 Learn more about California LLC operating agreements.

 Alas, there is a third issue you need to keep in mind when making the selection, particularly in California.
 It has to do with asset protection.

 The LLC is an odd little beast.
 The law splits ownership into two categories – an economic and participatory interest.
 A creditor that obtains a judgment against you can only go after the economic ownership interest.
 Practically speaking, this means the creditor gets any monetary distributions from the LLC but has no say in the day-to-day operations.

 This distinction may seem a small thing.
 It is not.
 Why?
 There are ways to produce taxable income in an LLC without distributing cash to the owners.
 In such a case, the creditor with the economic interest ends up with a tax bill even though they received no actual monetary distribution from the LLC.
 Not fun.
 This distinction creates leverage to force the creditor to settle for less than they would otherwise expect to receive.

 Why does any of this matter?
 This scenario only plays out where there are two or more members of the LLC.
 If there is only a single member, the credit can take over the full ownership interest of the debtor.
 As a couple, choosing the double owner approach is the best choice.

-Husband and wife ownership of a business entity, any entity, is usually a tricky thing.
-I encourage you to consult with an attorney prior to making any decisions in this area.
+Husband and wife joint-ownership of a business entity, any entity, is usually a tricky thing.
+The flexibility of the California husband and wife single member LLC is an anomaly not seen other states.
+I encourage you to consult with an attorney before making any decisions in this area.

 Richard A. Chapo, Esq.